 For cleaning up your environment against the flu, including washing your hands, doTERRA has a line of On Guard cleaning products such as cleaner concentrate, foaming hand wash, sanitizing mist and laundry detergent that incorporate the EO blend in them.
 Since viruses can spread quickly through the air and through contact with contaminated surfaces and people, it is nice to know that On Guard's EO constituents may affect viruses BEFORE they have a chance to infect your cells.

-You can check out these products and learn more about the oils, which can be delivered worldwide, at my doTERRA site.
+You can check out these products and learn more about the oils and the company on this page.
 Pairing essential oils with probiotics for flu is a natural way to support your body during flu season.

 Return to health conditions page.